-Minnesota Discovery Center was originally opened in 1977 as the Iron Range Interpretative Center, owned and operated by the State of Minnesota under the governance of the Iron Range Resource and Rehabilitation Board and funded as a part of the Taconite Assistance Area.
+Originally named the Iron Range Interpretative Center, it was owned and operated by the State of Minnesota under the governance of the Iron Range Resource and Rehabilitation Board and funded as a part of the Taconite Assistance Area.
 At that time, 34 exhibits detailed the development of Minnesota’s Iron Range.

 In October 2003, Iron Range Resources (IRR) Commissioner Sandy Layman appointed the Ironworld Task Force to consider Ironworld’s future.
 The result was the formation of Ironworld Development Corporation, 501(c)3 non-profit organization created to govern, manage and promote the assets of Ironworld.